SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/group.md

 #### errors

-* 201 - Not found in the database – if no group found with the specified id (or group belongs to another user).
+* 201 - Not found in the database – if no group found with the specified ID (or group belongs to another user).

 ***

 ### list

 Gets all user tracker groups.
-There is always "default" unnamed group with id = 0.
+There is always "default" unnamed group with ID = 0.
 It cannot be modified, deleted, and is not returned by this API call.

 #### examples